-- you are an Afghan citizen who has served the UK Government, or
+- you are an Afghan citizen who falls within a certain category of person granted leave, or

 - you have limited leave to remain in the UK on the grounds of ‘respect for family or private life’ under Article 8 of the Human Rights Convention and your leave doesn’t state that you should have ‘no recourse to public funds’.

 People who are not subject to immigration control